-The rotation and translation matrices can be used to describe object or eye-point changes of position.
+Rotation and translation matrices can be used to describe object or eye-point changes of orientation and position.
 The scaling matrix allows you to squash or expand objects in any of the three directions.
-Any combination of the matrices can be multiplied together or concatenated.
-But remember, matrices do not in general commute when multiplying, so the order is important.
+Any combination of the matrices can be concatenated through multiplication.

+Note: Matrices do not in general commute when multiplying, so the order is important.
 The translation, rotation, and perspective transformation matrices can be concatenated to describe general 3-D to 2-D perspective mappings.